-The course provides students with an understanding of how research and evaluation questions are formulated, the critical distinction between empirical observation and inference, and factors governing the types of conclusions which can be drawn from empirical data.
+The course provides students with an understanding of how research is formulated, the critical distinction between empirical observation and inference, and factors governing the types of conclusions which can be drawn from empirical data.
 Issues such as sample size and type, correlations vs. experimental research designs, objective vs. subjective data are addressed.
 Special issues of qualitative research and single case studies are addressed.
 The material is presented with the primary intent of training the student to be discriminating consumers of research.
-Students are introduced to program evaluation, and design and evaluation of health education programs.
 Prerequisites: HSCI 5106 Applied Statistics.